 As well as trees, the park is home to plenty of wildlife and visitors may see all three species of woodpecker, jays, tree creepers, otters, leaping salmon, waders, herons, damselflies and a whole host of fungi varieties on a trip through the park.
 Check out the interactive timeline

-The Bute Park Education Centre is open to the public everyday (midday to 3pm) and is a venue where families can learn about the park’s rich heritage and wildlife.
+The Bute Park Visitor Centre is open to the public everyday (midday to 3pm) and is a venue where families can learn about the park’s rich heritage and wildlife.
 A Woodland Explorer Trail and Bute Park map are also available here to help you explore the best the park has to offer.

-The Bute Park Education Centre is also available for hire by companies and private groups.
+The Bute Park Visitor Centre is also available for hire by companies and private groups.
 The Council also uses it as the training base for the parks apprenticeship programme and as a venue for the park’s volunteer programme.

 Our Education Officer offers educational visits to the park for schools, youth and community groups.